+You can contact OA administrators by calling the office at (828) 877-4349 or by email.
 The best way to be in touch with faculty and staff Monday through Friday is via their email addresses, which can be found on the "Meet the Faculty" page of the website or by calling the main office at (828) 877-4349.
 Our email is used primarily for business matters.
 School-related emails will be delivered promptly to students.
-Please do not send personal emails unless it is an emergency.

-On the weekends, the main office is closed and Residents are with the students full time, so they won't have the ability to check email.
+On the weekends, the main office is closed and Residential Life Faculty are with the students full time, so they won't have the ability to check email.
 Likewise, faculty members are not required to check email over the weekend.
 Faculty should return emails within one business day unless they are out in the field with students.